Alpine-DAV/ascent/src/docs/sphinx/Actions/Extracts.rst

 Relay
 -----
 Relay extracts save data to the file system.
 Currently, Relay supports saving data to Blueprint HDF5, YAML, or JSON files.
-By default, Relay saves the published mesh data to the file system, but is a pipeline is specified, then the result of the pipeline is saved.
+By default, Relay saves the published mesh data to the file system, but if a pipeline is specified, then the result of the pipeline is saved.
 Relay extracts can be opened by post-hoc tools such as VisIt.

 .. code-block:: c++